percona/pmm/source/install/aws.rst

 In the *Security Group* section, which acts like a firewall, you may use the preselected option ``Create new based on seller settings`` to create a security group with recommended settings.
-In the :guilabel:`Key Pair` select an already set up EC2 key pair to limit access to your instance.
+In the *Key Pair* select an already set up EC2 key pair to limit access to your instance.

 .. _figure.run-server-ami.aws-marketplace.pmm.launch-on-ec2.1-click-launch.key-pair.selecting: